• Documentation

 4. Select Save.

-You can use a column from your result set in a custom formula.
-Just make sure to wrap the column name in double quotes ("column name").
+If you want to use a column from your result set in your custom formula, just make sure to wrap the column name in double quotes ("column name").
 As you type the column name, it will appear as an auto-complete option if it’s a valid column to use.

 You can also use a static string in a custom formula.
 Wrap the string in single quotes ('static string').